New York confidence trickster’s reversal of fortune

 Jayne paused for a while before she told him she’d lend him the money.

-Jayne argued with him, persuading him to accept the money at last, because the thought of life at college without her lover she found unbearable.
+Jayne argued with him, at last persuading him to accept the money, because the thought of life at college without her lover she found unbearable.

 “I’ll repay you as soon as I can,” he declared, kissing her tenderly, lying her back on to the crumpled sheets.